What are the key statistics for childhood leukemia?

 About 3 out of 4 leukemias among children and teens are acute lymphocytic leukemia (ALL).
 Most of the remaining cases are acute myelogenous leukemia (AML).

-ALL is slightly more common among white children than among African-American and Asian-American children, and it is more common in boys than in girls.
+ALL is slightly more common among Hispanic and white children than among African-American and Asian-American children, and it is more common in boys than in girls.
 AML occurs about equally among boys and girls of all races.

 Chronic leukemias are rare in children.
 Most of these are chronic myelogenous leukemia (CML), which tends to occur more in teens than in younger children.